bpolonifis/UiSuppliersERP/README.md

 ## Restart Changes
     Close and Open, in order for the changes to take place: cmd, Visual Studio 2022 & Visual Code.

-## In cmd in windows,at cmd write:
+## In cmd in windows, at cmd write:
     npm install -g npm
 		npm -v
 		node -v